Mercury Payment Systems Review

 Negative Reviews and Complaints:

 - Billing mistakes/rises in rates and fees: These are a few of my least favorite things.
-While these reports aren’t exactly pouring in, a few have come up.
-No matter whom you process with, always review your statements.
+This seems to have become a common complaint since the last time we looked at Mercury.
+Many merchants complain of fees being randomly tacked on, many of which hadn’t been mentioned before.
+The PCI compliance fee is one, but also data security fees, the high fees for preparing 1099s, annual fees, minimum fees, etc. No matter who you process with, always review your statements.
 I know you’ve got a million invoices and bills coming in each month, but it’s important to spend at least a few minutes with your statement.
 If you don’t understand something on it, call up your processor!
 It’s their job to clearly describe your rates and fees.
+If they don’t explain it well or you’re not getting the rate you were promised, it’s time to start looking elsewhere.

 - Customer service issues: I’m disappointed to hear about rudeness and ineptitude from Mercury support staff, since their support is a major selling point for them.
-In most cases, the company does seem to address these complaints.
-Still – it’s not something I like to see.
+Another consistent complaint across every channel we’ve looked at is high wait times, in excess of an hour.
+Others have been told to leave voicemails and never receive calls back.

-- Early termination fees: As I mentioned in the “Contract Length and Early Termination Fee” section above, you can avoid the termination fee by insisting on a one year contract and then giving 30 days notice.
+- Early termination fees: As I mentioned in the “Contract Length and Early Termination Fee” section above, you can avoid the termination fee by insisting on a one-year contract and then giving 30 days’ notice.
 Otherwise, you’ll be stuck paying $295 or more.
 Some merchants did not have this little tidbit properly explain to them during sales consultations, which is disappointing but not surprising from independent agents.
+As we already covered, something else that comes up often is merchants who renegotiate with Mercury to get better rates…then find themselves locked into a brand-new contract.

 Positive Reviews and Testimonials: